openl2m/openl2m/README.md

 Highlights:

 v4.0 adds support for editing 802.1Q tagged/trunk interfaces.
-Initially implemented for Arista eAPI and Aruba AOS-CX API devices.
+Initially implemented for Arista eAPI, Aruba AOS-CX API and Juniper PyEz NetConf devices.

 v3.4 adds support for IPv6 ND and interface IPv6 info.
 Also supports Cisco CBS devices.
 And we can graph neighbor devices.